What does 'Transcribing' mean?

 Foot pedal for transcribing

-A foot pedal is used during transcribing to easily play and stop the sound while your hands can continue to type.
+A foot pedal is used during transcribing to easily play and stop the sound while you are able to continue typing.

-If you type a call of about 1 hour, the final document can often be 20 to 35 DiN A4 pages long.
+If you type out an interview of about 1 hour, the final document can often be 20 to 35 DiN A4 pages long.
 You will start and stop the audio thousands of times.
-A foot pedal ensures that you get into the flow more easily and are interrupted less often.
+A foot pedal ensures that you get into the workflow more easily and are interrupted less often.

 Foot pedals are already available under 100 €.
-If you have to transcribe regularly, the investment is worth the effort!
+If you have to transcribe regularly, the investment is worth it!

 In our experience, this product is the most suitable: